BL13-3

 Overview

-Beamline 13-3, a cutting-edge branch of BL13, is dedicated to advancing research in quantum materials and diverse areas of materials science through resonant soft x-ray scattering (RSXS) and spectroscopy.
-Equipped with a spherical grating monochromator (SGM) and an elliptical polarized undulator (EPU), the beamline provides full polarization control, including linear (vertical and horizontal) and circular (left and right) modes.
+Beamline 13-3, is dedicated to advancing research in quantum materials and diverse areas of materials science through resonant soft x-ray scattering (RSXS) and spectroscopy.
+Equipped with a spherical grating monochromator (SGM) and an elliptical polarizing undulator (EPU), the beamline provides full polarization control, including linear (vertical and horizontal) and circular (left and right) modes.
 Operating within a photon energy range of 250 eV to 1800 eV, it accesses key absorption edges such as the C, O, F, and Al K-edges, 3d transition metal L-edges, and 4f rare-earth M-edges.
 Its versatile endstation serves as an exceptional platform for exploring the electronic, magnetic, and structural properties of advanced materials, offering researchers unparalleled precision and a suite of sophisticated tools to drive innovative discoveries.

 The endstation is optimized for high-resolution RSXS measurements, particularly for reciprocal space studies.
 A high-precision diffractometer allows full sample and detector rotation (θ-2θ) and features broad azimuthal angles from -45° to +45°, along with flipping angles ranging from -20° to +20°.
 This setup enables comprehensive exploration of reciprocal space, facilitating detailed investigations into material properties.